-Norman Conquest of 1066.
+The history of the Wichbyrne family name begins after the Norman Conquest of 1066.
 They lived at Waseborne in Devon.
 Alternatively, the name could have originated Washburn (fuller's stream), in Yorkshire or at Washbourn, a parish in Gloucestershire.
-CITATION[CLOSE]

 Early Origins of the Wichbyrne family